tablexi/nucore-open/README.md

     Visit http://localhost:3000

     `demo:seed` creates several users with various permissions.
-All users have the default password of `password`
+All users have the default password of `"P@ssw0rd!!"`

     | Email/username     | Role |
     | ------------------ | ---- |